shyawnkarim/f5-azure-arm-templates-v2/examples/README.md

 ## BIG-IP Configuration

+These solutions also aim to enable much more flexibility with customizing BIG-IP configurations through the use of [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) and [F5 Automation Tool Chain](https://www.f5.com/pdf/products/automation-toolchain-overview.pdf) declarations which are easier to author, validate and maintain as code.

 You will most likely want or need to change the BIG-IP configuration.
-This generally involves customizing the startup script via the [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) configuration and any Automation Tool Chain declarations it is referencing.
+This involves customizing a [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) configuration file and passing it through the `bigIpRuntimeInitConfig` template parameter as a URL.
 See [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) for more details on how to customize the configuration.

-Once these configuration files are modified, they need to be published to a routable location the BIG-IPs have access to download at deploy time (typically: a version control system, local/private file server/service, etc).
+Example Runtime Init config files are provided in the solution's `/bigip-configurations` directory.
+In some cases (ex.
+PAYG licensed solutions), you can often start with default example config URL from this public github repo directly.
+However, in most cases (ex. any BYOL or BIG-IQ licensed solutions), this requires customizing the config file and publishing to a location accessible from the BIG-IP at deploy time (typically: a version control system, local/private file server/service, etc).
+See individual solution README for details.

-You will then modify the `runtimeConfig` template parameter to reference the new Runtime Init configuration.

 ## Cloud Configuration

 In addition to changing the BIG-IP Configuration, you may want to customize the cloud resources, which involves editing the templates themselves.

-The guiding principal of composing modules was grouping related objects that fell into different administrative domains and facilitating re-usability without degrading into one-to-one mappings.
-For example, if the team deploying BIG-IP doesn't have permission to create IAM roles, they can point a security team to the ACCESS module for an example of the permissions needed.
-If customizing, users may certainly choose to decompose even further or recompose/re-group into simpler single templates.
-For example, depending on what resource creation permissions users have, that same team may want to create a single dependencies module of resources they do have permissions for, found in various dependency modules like DAG and FUNCTION, and just reference the existing role the security team provided.
-Or if all dependencies are provided, a user may just want to use the BIG-IP template by itself.

 A high level overview of customizing the templates may look like: